openhab/openhab-addons/addons/binding/org.openhab.binding.spotify/README.md

 1. The bridge thing will stay in state _INITIALIZING_ and eventually go _OFFLINE_ - this is fine.
 You have to authorize this bridge with Spotify.
 1. Go to the authorization page of your server. `http://<your openHAB address>:8080/connectspotify`.
 Your newly added bridge should be listed there.
 1. Press the _"Authorize Player"_ button.
 This will take you either to the login page of Spotify or directly to the authorization screen.
 Login and/or authorize the application.
 If the Redirect URIs are correct you will be returned and the entry should show you are authorized with you Spotify user name/id.
 If not, go back to your Spotify Application and ensure you have the right Redirect URIs.
-1. The binding will be updated with a refresh token and go ONLINE.
+1. The binding will be updated with a refresh token and go _ONLINE_.
 The refresh token is used to re-authorize the bridge with Spotify Connect Web API whenever required.

 Now that you have got your bridge _ONLINE_ it is time to discover your devices!
 Go to Paper UI Inbox and search for Spotify Connect Devices.
 Any device currently available on your account should show up immediately.